 I presented at the SLP Summit on curriculum-based therapy.
 One hour definitely wasn’t enough time to cover all facets of curriculum-based therapy, so I started a series of videos to answer your questions!

-If you want some freebies to help you get started with curriculum-based therapy, sign up here!
+If you want some freebies to help you get started with curriculum-based therapy, then sign up here!

 Questions Answered in the Video

-[1:14] Are the IEP goals different than usual when using curriculum based approach?
+[1:14] Are the IEP goals different than usual when using a curriculum-based approach?

 [4:40] What do you do when the teacher goals and the parent goals don’t align?